OpenVisualCloud/Dockerfiles/VCAC-A/README.md

 - **Setup VCAC-A Passwordless Access**

-Optionally, you can setup password-less access to VCAC-A. Then you can issue VCAC-A commands from the host via ```ssh```.
+Optionally, you can setup password-less access to VCAC-A. With password-less access, you can easily issue any VCAC-A commands from the host via ```ssh```, which makes development easier and the system securer.

 ```
 cat /dev/zero | ssh-keygen -q -N ""